Skip to content

 During the 1990s, the web rapidly grew into the dominant way to exchange information.
 Increasing numbers of users became accustomed to the experience of browsing the web, while browser providers constantly released new features and enhancements.

 The first realtime web apps started to appear in the 2000s, attempting to deliver responsive, dynamic, and interactive end-user experiences.
 However, at that time, the realtime web was difficult to achieve and slower than we’re used to nowadays; it was delivered by hacking existing HTTP-based technologies that were not designed and optimized for realtime applications.
-It quickly became obvious that a better alternative was needed.
-In this first chapter, we’ll look at how web technologies evolved, culminating with the emergence of WebSockets, a vastly superior improvement on HTTP for building realtime web apps.

 The World Wide Web is born